Kamal Gunaratne: Field command

-In 1994, having been promoted to Lieutenant Colonel he took command of the 6GR, taking part in the Operation Riviresa until 1997.
+In 1994, having been promoted to lieutenant colonel he took command of the 6GR, taking part in the Operation Riviresa until 1997.
 Thereafter, he served as Commandant at Infantry Training Centre, Grade I Staff Officer at Joint Services Operational Headquarters coordinating the Operation Jayasikurui.
 In 1999, he attended the Senior Command Course at the College of Combat (now the Army War College, Mhow), where he gained a MPhil at the University of Madras and thereafter attended the Command and Staff Course at the Command and Staff College, Quetta, gaining his psc qualification and Masters in Art and Science of Warfare from the University of Balochistan.
-As a colonel he was Bridged Commander of the Air Mobile Brigade at the on set of the Eelam War IV and was promoted to the rank of Brigadier, he went on to take command of the 55 Division and 53 Division and was promoted to the rank of Major General.
+As a colonel he was Brigade Commander of the Air Mobile Brigade at the onset of the Eelam War IV and was promoted to the rank of brigadier, he went on to take command of the 55 Division and 53 Division and was promoted to the rank of major general.
 53 Division took part in many major battles leading to the final battle at Nandikadal, leading to the death of LTTE Leader Velupillai Prabhakaran.